zancheema/pantry/README.md

 ## Problem Statement
 <p>
 John Doe is a regular guy who lives in his apartment and works a 9-5 day job.
-Every week he goes to Costco to buy his groceries.
+Every week he goes to Tesco to buy his groceries.
 The items are at wholesale but unfortunately, they are sold in packs.
 </p>
 <p>